Use PR to find the best measurement methods for improved visibility and success

 Use tactical planning.
 Counting the highs and lows for impressions can help you notice trends and determine which campaigns are working.

 Hire a PR firm to help.
 It is vital to have the right content on the right platforms at the right time to convert more leads.
 Using PR measurement tools and methods, you can get closer to finding the correct combination to boost your reach, engagement and relevance with your target audience.

 At Axia Public Relations, we understand the importance of getting your money’s worth when it comes to PR and marketing efforts.
 Therefore, we use the most consistent, reliable and effective data in helping you measure and evaluate your content management and campaign initiatives, such as our seven-step PR PRoof approach.
-To learn more, contact us or download our free e-book Maximizing Your Public Relations Investment.
+To learn more, contact us or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.

 Featured image credit: 123rf.com